 An oral biopsy is when a small amount of tissue is taken from your mouth so that it can be analyzed.
 When people hear the word biopsy they automatically think about cancer, but that is just one of the things that the tissue could be tested for.

 When we do a biopsy, we are looking to find information on what might be causing issues within your mouth.
-Here is what you need to know about an oral biopsy.
+Here Dentistry in Surprise AZ will guide you what you need to know about an oral biopsy.

 If we are looking to get a general idea of what could be going on, we could take some tissue from your gum line.
 We might even decide to take it from a couple of different places along your gums, in case we want to compare samples.
 Do not worry, the amount of tissue that we will take will be small.
 You will not walk about with a sore mouth for days after the biopsy.